Samer-Balee/Team-Profile-Generator/README.md

 A link to a walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests is here: [video](assets/records/demo.webm)

+A sample HTML file generated using this application is here [team.html](dist/team.html)

 ## Table of contents

   - [Describtion](#describtion)